dyaghas/obsidian-vault/C/Enum.md

   TEA,
   JUICE,
   BEER,
-} menu
+} Menu

 int main(void) {
-  menu mario = COFFEE;  //specifying that it is a enum is unnecessary
+  Menu mario = COFFEE;  //specifying that it is a enum is unnecessary

 }
 ```